jasp-stats/jaspAnova/inst/help/AnovaRepeatedMeasuresBayesian.md

 - Display:
     - Credible interval: When this option is selected, the plot will contain credible intervals.
 By default this is set to 95%.
 This can be changed into the desired percentage.

+### Bar Plots
+- To create a bar plot, place the independent variable on the horizontal axis.
+If there is more than one independent variable, the variables can be displayed in separate plots by dragging the other variable in the box `Separate plots`.
+  - Factors: The independent variables included in the analysis.
+  - Horizontal axis: Place here the independent variable that should be displayed on the horizontal axis of the plot.
+  - Separate plots: By placing an independent variable in this box, different plots corresponding to the different levels of the independent variable will be displayed.
+  - Label y-axis: The label of the y-axis can be changed manually.
+- Display:
+    - Display error bars: By selecting this option, error bars will be displayed in the plot.
+The error bars can represent either credible intervals or standard errors.
+        - Credible interval: This option is selected by default.
+When this option is selected, the plot will contain central credible intervals.
+By default this is set to 95%.
+This can be changed into the desired percentage.
+        - Standard error: By selecting this option, the error bars will represent standard errors of the mean of each level combination of the independent variables.
+    - Fix horizontal axis to 0: Forces the graphs to show the default x-axis at y = 0.

 ### Additional Options
 - Prior: Here it is possible to set the prior distributions for the fixed and random effect sizes.
     - r scale fixed effects: The shape parameter of the prior distribution for the fixed effects.
 This is set to 0.5 by default, but this can be changed into the desired value.